 We recommend only recording lecture and review portions of the class, especially if you are teaching from a classroom.
 In most cases, you will probably want to avoid recording student discussion.

 The Chat feature is a powerful tool!
-Betsy Allen-Pennebaker (Core) has written about how you can use it to enhance your classes here.
+Learn about how to enhance your classes with videoconference chats.

 Note that when you use Chat in your classes, no one will be able to see chats that were sent before they entered the session or breakout room.

-It’s difficult to entirely prevent Zoom-bombing, but some pointers are available here.
+It’s difficult to entirely prevent Zoom-bombing, but here are some pointers on securing your Zoom call.
 These pointers are geared toward K-12 educators and some are overly strict for college or constrain important pedagogical tools like the chat.
-However, many–like not posting the link to your meeting online and considering using a waiting room if you’re worried–will help you strategize.
+However, many — like not posting the link to your meeting online and considering using a waiting room if you’re worried — will help you strategize.

-If you experience Zoom-bombing, you can quickly evict the offending user by following the instructions here.
-Bias-related incidents involving Champlain College students should be reported here.
+If you experience Zoom-bombing, you can quickly evict the offending user.
+Bias-related incidents involving Champlain College students should be reported using the College’s normal bias reporting system.

 Using Breakout Rooms

 To use breakout rooms, the meeting host (you) must be signed in to Zoom with a licensed (paid) account.
-Your Champlain account qualifies.
+If you are using a Basic account or you are not logged in as the host, you will not be able to use breakout rooms.
 If you join a meeting you’ve already created using the link (for example, from the calendar event), you will not be logged in automatically.
-Without being logged in, you won’t see the option to have breakout rooms.
 To solve this problem, go to your Zoom account, sign in from there, and then join the meeting.

-Please check out Zoom’s intro video and platform-specific instructions here.
+Please check out Zoom’s intro video and platform-specific instructions on running breakout rooms.

 This is a function Zoom has.
 Unfortunately, it requires all participants to have Zoom accounts, which students typically do not.
 During a meeting, you can set up breakout groups manually (ie, you set the participants) or automatically (Zoom randomly sets the participants).
 With practice, this does not take long.
 Make a list of your desired groups in advance of class, and practice using the manual assignment tool with colleagues.
 We are sorry there is not a better solution for this problem.